Varun136/SNAKE-GAME/README.md

 # SNAKE-GAME
-Snake game using python Turtle
+Snake game is a popular mobile game indroduced by nokia in their olden phones,this a python program which recreates the snake game using Python Turtle